 The Company's lease agreements generally do not provide an implicit borrowing rate; therefore, an internal incremental borrowing rate is determined based on information available at lease commencement date for purposes of determining the present value of lease payments.
-The Company used the incremental borrowing rate of six percent (6%) on September 1, 2019, for all leases that commenced prior to that date.
-The Company elected the hindsight practical expedient to determine the lease term for existing leases, which resulted in the lengthening of the lease term related to the Company's office lease.
+The Company used the incremental borrowing rate of six percent (6%) for its office and warehouse lease.